Native Son: Book One: Fear

 That night, he drives Mary around and meets her Communist boyfriend Jan.
-Throughout the evening, Jan and Mary talk to Bigger, oblige him to take them to the diner where his friends are, invite him to sit at their table, and tell him to call them by their first names.
+Throughout the evening, Jan and Mary talk to Bigger, oblige him to take them to a diner where their friends are eating, invite him to sit at their table, and tell him to call them by their first names.
 Bigger does not know how to respond to their requests and becomes frustrated, as he is simply their chauffeur for the night.
-At the diner, they buy a bottle of rum.
-Bigger drives throughout Washington Park, and Jan and Mary drink the rum and make out in the back seat.
-Jan departs, but Mary is so drunk that Bigger has to carry her to her bedroom when they arrive home.
-He is terrified someone will see him with her in his arms; however, he cannot resist the temptation of the forbidden, and he kisses her.
+At the diner, they buy a bottle of rum, then Bigger drives throughout Washington Park while Jan and Mary drink and make out in the back seat.
+Jan departs, but Mary is so drunk that Bigger has to carry her to her bedroom when they return home.
+He is terrified someone will see him with her in his arms; however, he still cannot resist the forbidden temptation and kisses her.

 Just then, the bedroom door opens, and Mrs. Dalton enters.
 Bigger knows she is blind but is terrified she will sense him there.
 Frightened of the consequences if he, a black man, were to be found in Mary's bedroom, he silences Mary by pressing a pillow into her face.
 Mary claws at Bigger's hands while Mrs. Dalton is in the room, trying to alert Bigger that she cannot breathe.
 Mrs. Dalton approaches the bed, smells alcohol in the air, scolds her daughter, and leaves.
 As Bigger removes the pillow, he realizes that Mary has suffocated to death.
-Bigger starts thinking frantically, and decides he will tell everyone that Jan, her Communist boyfriend, took Mary into the house that night.
-Thinking it will be better if Mary disappears as she was supposed to leave for Detroit in the morning, he decides in desperation to burn her body in the house's furnace.
+Bigger starts thinking frantically, and decides he will tell everyone that her boyfriend Jan took Mary into the house that night.

+Thinking it will be better if Mary disappears as she was supposed to leave for Detroit in the morning, Bigger decides in desperation to burn her body in the house furnace.
 Her body initially will not fit through the furnace opening, but after decapitating it, Bigger finally manages to put the corpse inside.
 He adds extra coal to the furnace, leaves the corpse to burn, and goes home.